POXZASY/CS-375/wisdom_larkin/readme1.txt

 Compiling and Running the Code:

 1) A makefile has been included.
-Using "make1" will compile only program 1, while "make" will compile all three programs.
+Using "make 1" will compile only program 1, while "make" will compile all three programs.
 2) The program is run as follows:
 ./program1 <filex.txt> <filey.txt> <output1.txt>